lab1092/blender-manual_ja/manual/textures/mapping/environment.rst

 surface of an object (and hence, the light that might ultimately be reflected to the camera).
 Blender's environment mapping renders a cubic image map of the scene in the six cardinal directions from any point.
-When the six tiles of the image are mapped onto an object using the :guilabel:`Refl` input coordinates, they create the visual complexity that the eye expects to see from shiny reflections.
+When the six tiles of the image are mapped onto an object using the *Refl* input coordinates, they create the visual complexity that the eye expects to see from shiny reflections.